 For more see Kentucky Derby Stories, by J. Bolus; "Rochester entry in Kentucky Derby has good chance," Corsicana Daily Sun, 04/12/1943, p.
 5; "Burnt Cork is long shot," Racine Journal-Times, 04/16/1943, p.
 19; "Entry of Burt Cork would end doubts of last place in derby," Salt Lake Tribune, 04/29/1943, p.
 19; "Burnt Cork runs in Crete Handicap," New Castle News, 05/22/1943; and Eddie "Rochester" Anderson in Passing for Black, by W. Hall.

 *The term "burnt cork" refers to theatrical makeup that was first used by white blackface performers in minstrel shows, beginning in the early 1800s.
 The actors presented themselves as comical and stereotyped characterizations of African Americans.
 There were also African American minstrel performers who wore burnt cork, including one of the most famous and highest paid blackface performers, Bert Williams.
 Originally the makeup consisted of burnt cork that was pulverized then mixed with water, petroleum jelly, or some other substance and smeared on the uncovered areas of skin such as the face, neck, and hands.
 With the popularity of blackface performances in the U.S. and abroad, soon burnt cork was commercially manufactured, advertised, and sold to performers by mail.
-A popular item was The "Crest Brand" Burnt Cork, billed as a healthier alternative to the original mix.
-It was sold by the Crest Trading Company in New York for 50 cents, plus 7 cents for postage.
+A popular item was "Crest Brand" Burnt Cork, billed as a healthier alternative to the original mix.
+It was sold by the Crest Trading Company in New York for 50 cents, plus seven cents for postage.
 Other burnt cork alternatives were grease paint and shoe polish.
 Today, there are blackface performers around the world.
-For more see The Witmark's Amateur Minstrel Guide and Burnt Cork Encyclopedia, by F. Dumont [available at Google Book Search]; and Behind the Burnt Cork Mask, by W. J. Mahar.
+For more see The Witmark's Amateur Minstrel Guide and Burnt Cork Encyclopedia, by F. Dumont [available at Google Books]; and Behind the Burnt Cork Mask, by W. J. Mahar.